Is my child/ren too ill for school or nursey?

 Ticks are found in moist areas of dense vegetation or long grass in woodland, grassland, moorland, heathland and some urban parks and gardens.
 They can be found throughout the year, but are most active between spring and autumn.

 Ticks can transmit bacteria that cause diseases, such as Lyme disease, which can lead to very serious conditions if left untreated.
 Tick bites often go unnoticed, and the tick can remain feeding for several days before dropping off.
 The longer the tick is in place, the higher the risk of it passing on the infection.
 Ticks can attach themselves to an animal or person as they brush by.
+Lyme Disease UK has created an awareness pack specifically designed for children of various ages which you might find useful.

 For more information on signs, symptoms and treatments for Lyme disease visit: http://www.nhs.uk/conditions/lyme-disease/pages/introduction.aspx